brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 7. **CreateOUs-DefaultADStructure.ps1**: Assists in creating a standardized AD infrastructure with predefined OUs, streamlining new domain setups or reorganizations.

-8. **Delete-FilesByExtensionBulk.ps1**: Facilitates the bulk deletion of files by specifying their extensions, streamlining file management and optimizing storage usage.
+8. **Delete-FilesByExtensionBulk.ps1 and Delete-FilesByExtensionBulk.txt**: Facilitates the bulk deletion of files by specifying their extensions, streamlining file management and optimizing storage usage.

 9. **DomainUnjoinAndCleanupGUI.ps1**: Simplifies the process of safely removing a computer from a Windows domain, including cleanup actions, via an intuitive GUI.

 10. **Enforce-ADUserPasswordExpiration.ps1**: Forces password expiration for users within a specified OU, bolstering security by ensuring regular password updates.

-11. **Enhance-BGInfoDisplayViaGPO.ps1**: Integrates BGInfo to enrich server desktop displays with critical system information, deployed easily across servers via GPO.
+11. **Enhance-BGInfoDisplayViaGPO.ps1 and Enhance-BGInfoDisplayViaGPO.bgi**: Integrates BGInfo to enrich server desktop displays with critical system information, deployed easily across servers via GPO.

 12. **Export-ADUserAttributesGUI.ps1**: Simplifies the extraction of AD user attributes for audits or reports, featuring a GUI for enhanced user interaction.